boost-ext/sml/doc/tutorial.md

 ###6.
 Process events

 State machine is a simple creature.
-It's main purpose is to process events.
+Its main purpose is to process events.
 In order to do it, `process_event` method might be used.

 ```cpp